johnjohndoe/PathInterpolation/README.md

 ===================

 The sample program shows how to interpolate a path of points.
 The sampling rate can be choosen flexible.
+The sampling rate can be changed via the text field.
+Further, you can use the arrow keys to increment (UP) or decrement (DOWN) the value when the cursor is in the text field.

 Screenshot
 ------------------